 We want your family to fully embrace our Classical Christian program.
 In order to make the most of your partnership with us, it is important to understand what we do and why we do it.
 We require all families to read the following book prior to their interview:

 Recovering the Lost Tools of Learning by Douglas Wilson.

 Students applying for grades K-4 participate in an academic/developmental assessment held at Regents.
 Students applying for admission to grades 5-12 are required to take the ISEE entrance exam.
 You can identify testing dates and locations at www.iseetest.org.
 Regents administers this test several times during the year.
 Other testing times may be available.
 Check with the admissions office if posted testing dates are not feasible.

 5. The Interview

 The family or parent interview is a vital part of the admissions process.
-Once all paperwork and testing is complete, we meet with both parents (and students applying to grades 7-12).
+Once all paperwork, testing and reading are complete, we meet with both parents (and students applying to grades 7-12).
 The interview provides a time for us to get to know one another more personally and an opportunity for you to ask questions.